 - Bartholomew (Nathanael)—Jerusalem, Parthia (Armenia), India—possibly Africa.

-- Thomas—Jerusalem, Syria, Parthia, India.
+- Thomas—Jerusalem, Syria, Parthia, India: tradition that he was speared in South India.

 - Matthew—Jerusalem, Persia, and the Caspian Sea region.